Armenian president promises security after election victory

 “The candidates who did run were able to campaign in a free atmosphere and to present their views to voters, but the campaign overall failed to engage the public’s interest.”

-Several of Sarksyan’s potential rivals, most notably former President Levon Ter-Petrosyan, decided not to run because they feared the election would be skewed in the president’s favor.
+Several of Sarksyan’s potential rivals, most notably former President Levon Ter-Petrosyan, decided not to run because they feared the election would be skewed in the president’s favour.

 A minor candidate was shot and wounded during campaigning, and police received 70 complaints of voting violations.
 The result was in line with opinion polls, however.